 When facing a High BAC or Highest BAC DUI charge, the repercussions are significant.
 If you have been charged with a .16 percent Highest DUI offense within the past ten years, you may face any or all of the following consequences:

 - Ungraded misdemeanor charges

-- Driver’s license suspension for 12 months
+- 12-month driver’s license suspension

 - Mandatory drug and alcohol assessment with treatment

 - Possible jail sentence of up to six months

 Free ConsultationYou will never find us short of knowledge & commitment